mvz/gnome_app_driver/README.md

-# Atspi App Driver
+# Ruby-GNOME2 App Driver

-Test driver for the Atspi-enabled applications.
+Test driver for Ruby-GNOME2 applications using Atspi.
 Takes care of boot and shutdown, and provides a handle on the GUI's main UI frame.

 ## Usage